teonet-go/teomq/README.md

-# Teonet messages queue
+# Teonet Messages Queue

-The Teonet messages queue is a part of the Teonet network.
+The Teonet Messages Queue is a part of the Teonet network.

 A message queue is a form of asynchronous service-to-service communication used in serverless and microservices architectures.
 Messages are stored on the queue until they are processed and deleted.
 Each message is processed only once, by a single consumer.
 Message queues can be used to decouple heavyweight processing, to buffer or batch work, and to smooth spiky workloads.

 ## Basic teomq scheme

+The basic teomq scheme works like load balancer between Producers and Consumers.

-The Teonet messages queue contains three basic parts:
+The Teonet Messages Queue contains three basic parts:

 - Teonet messages broker
 - Teonet messages consumer